 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

+Generally, taxpayers must pay all tax owing by the due date of the tax return.
+In many cases, taxes or estimated taxes must be paid quarterly.
+Payments received after the due date are subject to interest and penalties.
 Taxpayers do not need to pay disputed tax in advance of litigation in cases before the IRS Appeals or the Tax Court.
 Tax disputes before a federal district court or the Court of Federal Claims must be paid in advance.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?